borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

         - name: posts
 ```

-Prior to each backup, borgmatic dumps each configured database to a file
+As part of each backup, borgmatic streams a database dump for each configured
-and includes it in the backup.
-After the backup completes, borgmatic removes
+database directly to Borg, so it's included in the backup without consuming
-the database dump files to recover disk space.
+additional disk space.

-borgmatic creates these temporary dump files in `~/.borgmatic` by default.
-To
+To support this, borgmatic creates temporary named pipes in `~/.borgmatic` by
-customize this path, set the `borgmatic_source_directory` option in the
+default.
+To customize this path, set the `borgmatic_source_directory` option
-`location` section of borgmatic's configuration.
+in the `location` section of borgmatic's configuration.

 Here's a more involved example that connects to remote databases: